Macpiedev/malloc/README.md

 # Own implementation of malloc
 Project created on Operating Systems classes.
+Implementation is based on doubly linked implicit list.